It takes us time to adapt to new routines and adjust to any change in our lifestyle.

-We expect the transition into the new year to be seamless, but more often than not the small changes in our children’s school routine, like different library days, sports day, new homework routine, even a new classroom teacher and classmates can knock our functioning weekly routine around significantly.
+We expect the transition into the new year to be seamless, but more often than not the small changes in our own routine can be more significant that we anticipate.
+If you have children, it can be more overwhelming when you consider the school routine.
+Different library days, sports day, new homework routine, change in after school activities and even a new classroom teacher and classmates can knock our functioning weekly routine around significantly.

 1. LOOK AT HOW YOU CAN MAKE YOUR DAY RUN SMOOTHER